BrandenXia/OceanCleanX/docs/src/content/docs/software/Server.md

 Each data packet has a `type` field, which can be the following:

 - `control`: Control the catamaran, with the `direction` and `speed` fields
+  - `direction` and `speed` are both floating point numbers between -1 and 1